14 Foolproof Proofreading Tips for Bloggers

 “Proofreading is vitally important, hard to do well, and tedious as hell.” ~Brian Clark

 That’s the best quote I’ve ever heard about proofreading, but I’d like to extend Brian’s remarks a bit.
-In fact, I’ve got 14 tips that are just about guaranteed to make you a better proofreader, and maybe make the task a tad less terrible.
+In fact, I’ve got 14 tips just about guaranteed to make you a better proofreader, and maybe make the task a tad less terrible.

 Ready?
 You’re still watching for those typos, right?